Skip to main content

 Career experience with evidence of study skills may also be considered.
 Consideration will be given to non-traditional qualifications and relevant work experience.
 Applicants are encouraged to produce evidence of their potential to benefit from the course.
 Applicants who believe they may be eligible for Accreditation of Prior Experience/Learning (APE/L) for certain modules will be considered on an individual basis.
 Applicants whose first language is not English will be required to have an English qualification to IELTS 6 or equivalent.

-Please note there is a maximum weight limit of 14.5 stone for this course.
+Please note there is a maximum weight limit of 14.5 stone for the riding modules.

 Learning and assessment